 ASSESSING ECOLOGY AND WATER QUALITY TO ENABLE EASTLAND PORT’S BIGGEST INFRASTRUCTURE PROJECT IN 100 YEARS TO GET UNDERWAY.

 4Sight has assisted Eastland Port with environmental assessments and advice to support the Twin Berth project.
-Eastland Port, located in Gisborne is undergoing its biggest infrastructure upgrade in 100 years.
-Twin Berths is the most extensive part of that upgrade and it includes a new wharf, an expanded port breakwater, a new reclamation, new seawalls, extended capital dredging and maintenance dredging.
+Eastland Port, located in Gisborne is undergoing the biggest infrastructure upgrade in 100 years.
+Twin Berths is the most extensive part of this upgrade and it includes a new wharf, an expanded port breakwater, a new reclamation, new seawalls, extended capital dredging and maintenance dredging.

-Water quality was assessed by reviewing extensive databases on stormwater discharge and receiving environment quality based on monitoring carried out by 4Sight over the last seven years.
+Water quality effects were assessed by reviewing an extensive databases on stormwater discharge and receiving environment quality based on monitoring carried out by 4Sight over the last seven years.
 This included a statistical review of the relationship between discharge contaminant concentrations and receiving environment quality.
 Mixing zones and dilution were also assessed.

 We presented our findings to Eastland Port in a report titled, ‘Twin Berths: Assessment of Ecological and Water Quality Effects’.
 The report included the data collected, review of wider scientific reports, an interpretation of the ecological and water quality implications of physical modelling outputs, construction and operational phase monitoring requirements, and biosecurity matters.
 We also included an assessment against the NZ Coastal Policy Statement, regional water quality standards, and referred to a marine adaptation of the Environment and Assessment Guidelines NZ (EIANZ) to assist with determining the significance of ecological and water quality effects.